 Professor Cheney has over a hundred published papers and is the author of eleven textbooks in mathematics, with several having multiple editions.
 His first book An Introduction to Approximation Theory was published in 1966 and is considered a classical textbook that is still in print.
 He has co-authored two textbooks with David Kincaid on Numerical Mathematics and Computing and Numerical Analysis written for undergraduate and graduate students, respectively.
 Recently, they have published an undergraduate textbook on Linear Algebra: Theory and Applications.
 Also, Ward Cheney has written two graduate level books with Will Light: A Course in Approximation Theory and Approximation Theory in Tensor Product Spaces.
 Professor Cheney spent many summers in England doing research with Professor Light at Lancaster University and Leicester University.

-Ward and Beth Cheney had three children: Margaret Cheney is a Professor of Mathematics at Rensselaer Polytechnic Institute, Elliott Ward Cheney, III, is a professional cellist, and David Warren Cheney works at SRI International in the Science and Technology Policy Program.
+Ward and Beth Cheney had three children: Margaret Cheney is a Professor of Mathematics at Colorado State University, Elliott Ward Cheney, III, is a professional cellist, and David Warren Cheney is a science and technology policy consultant.

-In addition to his family, mathematics, and UT Austin, his interests include daily exercise and playing the clarinet with a group of musicians.
+In addition to his family, mathematics, and UT Austin, his interests included daily exercise and playing the clarinet with a group of musicians.

 Ward and his wife Victoria were interested in genealogy, and they have a great deal of information about his family's ancestry, including the surnames Cheney, DeWolf, Bemis, Jenks, Goddard, Ward, Thayer, Brailey, Stevens, Pratt, Wheaton, and so on.
 A genealogy of this branch of the Cheney family has been written by Charles Pope.
 Long out of print, this book is available in a set of 24 PDP files.
 A zip file containing these files is available by clicking on POPE to see or download this book.